 - Possible issues for batch treatment: Corrosion can occur between treatments, wells are taken off production for several hours, many wasted chemicals on restarting the well, and stable emulsions may form.

 - Possible issues for squeeze treatment: expensive, may damage formation, wasted chemical, etc.

-- Special corrosion inhibitor type and injection methods are required for acidizing or fracturing treatments.
+- Special corrosion inhibitor types and injection methods are required for acidizing or fracturing treatments.

-The following images provides more guidelines about the corrosion inhibitors in the oil & gas industry.
+The following images provide more guidelines about the corrosion inhibitors in the oil & gas industry.